Integers with a divisor in (y,2y]: Introduction

 Let $H(x,y,z)$ be the number of integers $n\le x$ which have a divisor in the interval $(y,z]$.
 In the author's paper \cite{F}, the correct order of growth of $H(x,y,z)$ was determined for all $x,y,z$.
 In particular, \be H(x,y,2y) \asymp \frac{x}{(\log y)^{\delta} (\log\log y)^{3/2}} \qquad (3\le y\le \sqrt{x}), \ee where

 In this note we prove only the important special case \eqref{Hxy2y}, omitting the parts of the argument required for other cases.
 In addition, we present an alternate proof, dating from 2002, of the lower bound implicit in \eqref{Hxy2y}.
 This proof avoids the use of results about uniform order statistics required in \cite{F}, and instead utilizes the cycle lemma from combinatorics.
-Although shorter and technically simpler than the argument in \cite{F}, this method is not useful for counting integers with a prescribed number of divisors in $(y,2y]$.
+Although shorter and technically simpler than the argument in \cite{F}, this method is not useful for a related problem also considered in \cite{F}, that of counting integers with a prescribed number of divisors in $(y,2y]$.
+We also simplify the upper bound argument using a result on sums of arithmetic functions due to Koukoulopoulos \cite[Lemma 2.2]{DK}, a short proof of which we give below.

-We mention here one of the applications of \eqref{Hxy2y}, a 50-year old problem of Erd\H os (\cite{Erdos55}, \cite{Erdos60}) known colloquially as the ``multiplication table problem''.
+We mention here one of the applications of \eqref{Hxy2y}, a 1955 problem of Erd\H os (\cite{Erdos55}, \cite{Erdos60}) known colloquially as the ``multiplication table problem''.
 Let $A(x)$ be the number of positive integers $n\le x$ which can be written as $n=m_1 m_2$ with each $m_i \le \sqrt{x}$.
 Then

 This follows directly from \eqref{Hxy2y} and the inequalities

 More on the history of estimations of $H(x,y,z)$, further applications and references may be found in \cite{F}.

 {\bf Heuristic argument.} For brevity, let $\tau(n,y,z)$ be the number of divisors of $n$ in $(y,z]$.
 Write $n=n'n''$, where $n'$ is composed only of primes $\le 2y$ and $n''$ is composed only of primes $>2y$.
 For simplicity, assume $n'$ is squarefree and $n'\le y^{100}$.
 Assume for the moment that the set $D(n')=\{ \log d : d|n' \}$ is uniformly distributed in $[0,\log n']$.
 If $n'$ has $k$ prime factors, then the expected value of $\tau(n',y,2y)$ should be about $\frac{2^k\log 2}{\log n'} \asymp \frac{2^k}{\log y}$.
 This is $\gg 1$ precisely when $k\ge k_0 + O(1)$, where $k_0 := \fl{\frac{\log\log y}{\log 2}}$.
 Using the fact (e.g. Theorem 08 of \cite{Divisors}) that the number of $n\le x$ with $n'$ having $k$ prime factors is of order